 the end of Year 3 and the end of Year 4.
 That means that payback occurs

 at some time during Year 4.

-- Note also that at the end of Year 3, Cumulative cash flow is –$20 and that Net cash flow during Year 4 is $60.
+- Note also that at the end of Year 3, Cumulative flow is -$20 and that Net CF during Year 4 is $60.
 This information is sufficient to locate the payback point in Year 4 by interpolation.
 At the start of Year 4, $20 more must be "paid back" in order for returns to exactly cover costs.
 The analyst assumes this occurs at 20/60 of Year 4, i.e., after 0.33 years.
 Payback period for Investment 1 is thus 3 + 033 = 3.33 Years.